-Under the impairment assessments, management calculated the recoverable amounts under value-in-use or fair value less costs of disposal method.
-As the calculations require the use of significant management judgement and estimates, including the coal and oil reserves, future business growth, future products selling prices and production costs, expected impact of the regulatory changes, discount rate, terminal value etc., we consider it was one of the key audit matters.
+Under the impairment assessments, management calculated the recoverable amounts under value-in-use or fair value less cost of disposal method.
+As the calculations require the use of significant management judgement and estimates, including the coal and oil reserves, future business growth, future products selling price and production costs, discount rate, terminal value etc., we consider it was one of the key audit matters.